zalyoung/gitlab-handbook/content/handbook/solutions-architects/demo-systems/_index.md

 ### Why do we have demo systems?

-- **Why shouldn't we just use GitLab.com?** Although you can use GitLab.com for showing most of the value of GitLab use cases, there are some administrative features that require the deployment of GitLab Omnibus infrastructure in AWS, GCP, or local VM/container.
+- **Why shouldn't we always use GitLab.com?** Although you can use GitLab.com for showing most of the value of GitLab use cases, there are some administrative features that require the deployment of GitLab Omnibus infrastructure in AWS, GCP, or a local VM/container.
 Many of our enterprise customers opt for self-managed over GitLab.com so we are mindful of "showing the customer what they'll see in production".

 - **What's special about our infrastructure?** The demo systems infrastructure doesn't do anything special that a customer or partner company couldn't do themselves with the appropriate staffing and engineering investment.